Family Voices — Danny Lineweaver’s Story

 Danny’s parents assumed their son had been the victim of a ‘freak accident’, but soon learned that 40 children had died in similar circumstances over the past 10 years.
 Danny was the 21st child to known to suffer this exact type of crib accident in the 13 years that the Federal Government had been keeping statistics.
 The Lineweavers discovered that cribs—the only juvenile product manufactured for the explicit purpose of leaving a child unattended—caused approximately 100 deaths each year.
 And as they knew too well, this horrifying statistic did not include those kids like Danny who had survived only to live restricted and dependent lives.
 Yet nothing was being done to prevent the same tragic accident from happening again and again.

+Danny’s parents turned their grief into positive action.
+They created the Danny Foundation in 1986 with the mission to educate the public about the dangers associated with cribs and advocate to rid the market of these unsafe products.
 In its nearly twenty years in operation, the Foundation worked to develop regulatory standards for safe nursery products and petition CPSC to recall unsafe cribs.
 As a result of the Foundation’s efforts, California became the first state to pass a law making it illegal to use cribs not meeting current safety standards for any commercial purposes.

 Crib recalls began to rise in 2005.
 Since 2007, over 9 million cribs have been recalled.

 A new federal safety standard went into effect on June 28th, 2011.
 All cribs manufactured after that date must comply with 5 new standards, and cribs manufactured before June 28th, 2011 should not be bought, sold, or used.
 See the CPSC website for more information.

 To take action and help prevent further incidents, injuries, and deaths,

 there are a number of things you can do: